jrg94/CSE5544/midterm-exam/README.md

 # Midterm Exam

+> To submit, please drop your answers to your Github repository in a sub-folder
+> named "Midterm exam".
+Please submit by 11pm on Tuesday 26.
+This part must be
+> your own.
+Please set a clock and finish in 40 minutes.

 ## Problem 01 (40 Points)

 > Now almost all news media become an avid consumer of visualization.
 As a